Hanoi Food What and Where to Eat in Hanoi, Vietnam by JetSettingFools.com

 Woman makes sandwiches at Banh Mi Cart in Hanoi, Vietnam

-For each item on our list, we first introduce the dish, then divulge where to go in Hanoi to eat it.
-We include a link to Google Maps for each Hanoi restaurant so that visitors can easily route their way to the establishment.
-Our Hanoi Food Blog Post contains everything you need to know about eating in Hanoi!
+For each item we first introduce the dish, then divulge where to go in Hanoi to eat it.
+We include a map link for each Hanoi restaurant so that you can easily route your way to the establishment.
+Our Hanoi Food Blog Post contains everything you need to know about eating and drinking in city!

 #1 PHO